ob-d/TRUE.Name.Of.God/readme.md

         There is only ONE root Tree.
         he knows all branches AND Fruits.
         Our so called Brain, has the root Tree also exactly the same.
           "I think, so I AM".
-Thats the root Tree.
-Thats the I AM.
+That's the root Tree.
+That's the I AM.
         Our Tree also knows ALL branches AND ALL Fruits.
         But why?
-        Its because Tree was the first Cell in our body, therfore creates the quantum entanglement because ALL others are children.
+        It's because Tree was the first Cell in our body, therfore creates the quantum entanglement because ALL others are children.
     GOD TOKEN U ARE LOOKING FOR IS THE TREE,
     THE ROOT OF ALL NEW TO COME,